semantic-flow/sflo/documentation/mesh-resource.node-component.documentation-resource.resource-fragment.md

 id: loygbgsnn26c4shdayxaofe
 title: Resource Fragment
 desc: ''
-updated: 1756869020429
+updated: 1764002864385
 created: 1752244988548
 ---

-Resource fragments are [[product.service.design.htmx]] fragments, support dynamic behaviour in [[mesh-resource.node-component.documentation-resource.resource-page]] or external web apps without a "live" backend.
+Resource fragments are HTMX fragments, support dynamic behaviour in [[mesh-resource.node-component.documentation-resource.resource-page]] or external web apps without a "live" backend.

 For resource pages, they're most useful for "saving bandwidth": data that might not be needed can be loaded later.